-According to the U.S. Bureau of Labor Statistics, the number of warehouses in the country have increased exponentially, from 15,203 locations in 2008 to 17,389 establishments in 2017.
+According to the U.S. Bureau of Labor Statistics, the number of warehouses in the country has increased exponentially, from 15,203 locations in 2008 to 17,389 establishments in 2017.
 In addition, a survey conducted by Zebra revealed that 60% of managers expected to expand the number of SKUs processed by 2020.

-With greater volumes of inventory flowing in and out of more warehouses than ever, having a methodology in place to make the handling of large quantities of inventory easier and more cost effective is critical to ensuring future competitive success.
+With greater volumes of inventory flowing in and out of more warehouses than ever, having a methodology in place to make the handling of large quantities of inventory easier and more cost-effective is critical to ensuring future competitive success.